Tupac de la Cruz, Roofing Solutions

 There are several different types of metal roofing materials and panel types popular in residential and commercial construction.
 These include standing-seam metal roofs, aluminum shingle roofs, stone-coated steel roofs, copper roofs, zinc-coated steel roofs, corrugated metal roofs and more.

 Common types of metal roofing materials include aluminum, stainless steel, galvanized steel, copper, zinc-coated steel, and other specialty metals.
 The specific type of metal used in a project will depend on the building's environment and location.
 This is because some metals are more suitable for different climates and locations.

 The metal roof panel types include standing-seam, flat seam, corrugated and ribbed panels, as well as shingle-style aluminum roofs.
 Each of these metal roofing panels offers different levels of protection from the elements and aesthetic appeal.
-Depending on the anticipated weather conditions, metal roofing types can be chosen to provide the desired level of protection for a particular building.
+Depending on the anticipated weather conditions, you can choose metal roofing types to provide the desired level of protection for a particular building.
 Additionally, they can offer various levels of energy efficiency, making them ideal for numerous applications.

 When you install a quality metal roof system, you’ll save money in operating costs while reducing your impact on the ecosystem.
 Whether your roofing goal is a great return on investment, many years of problem-free performance or taking an environmentally responsible approach, metal roofs make sense.

-There are many commercial metal roofing systems.
+There are many systems for commercial metal roofing.
 When you’re ready to discuss your needs and budget, contact us at 1-855-955-ROOF and we’ll help make your metal roof installation a reality.
 We have over 19 years of experience installing metal roof systems that last for decades, which you can check out in our gallery of metal roof installation projects.